 As is the established practice, the medical centre hosts both medical centre employees and independent practitioners.
 The medical centre independently offers services, such as examinations, in addition to which it handles appointment reservation and payment services for practitioners.
+Physicians, dentists, therapists and other professionals providing independent services mostly operate as private practitioners in Mehiläinen.
 A practitioner is not in the medical centre’s employment.
 A practitioner may practice his or her profession as a natural person or for a company.
 Everything stated in these terms in relation to practitioners also applies to companies operating at the medical centre that employ said practitioners.
 The practitioner and the medical centre operate as separate contractual parties in relation to customers and patients, and each is directly answerable to them for its respective services.
 Neither the practitioner nor the medical centre is responsible for services provided by the other.
-Both the practitioner and the medical centre must have insurance against treatment injury as required by the treatment injury legislation.
+Both the practitioner and the medical centre must have insurance against treatment injury as required by the Patient Insurance Act (in Finnish Potilasvakuutuslaki).
 The medical centre and practitioners provide further information about their position by request.

 Unless otherwise agreed upon in writing, an agreement is generated when a customer or patient and a service provider agree upon an appointment.